Bitcoin

 Although the underlying mechanism of most DAOs differs based on purpose, they all rely on the decentralized and immutable nature of blockchain networks (or distributed ledgers) to effectively function.

-In a typical DAO, a group of people with common interests gather online (often via Discord) to agree on certain goals and objectives that form the basis for the organization.
+In a typical decentralized autonomous organization (DAO), a group of people with common interests gather online (often via Discord) to agree on certain goals and objectives that form the basis for the organization.
 The rules of the DAO are established by this group and encoded in a smart contract for all potential members to audit and verify so they can understand how the organization is to function at every step.

 The next step is the funding process where members pool funds together to the DAO Treasury in exchange for governance tokens.
 These tokens represent the share of voting rights within the DAO usually proportional to the funds an individual contributes.
 The higher your amount of tokens, the higher your voting rights.